Daniel-Chin/WhereDitGo/readme.md

 Run `dit` in Termux, and it will open your browser to present the app.

 ## features
+The money amount input interface supports +-*/.
 Git backup and version track your database.
 Robust interrupt-proof file saving strategy.
+Export your data free of charge.
+(The main reason I wrote this for myself)

 ## Implementation
 Declarative without optimization.